justinwolfington/coder/README.md

 - Kubernetes cluster with proper storage configuration
 - For GPU template: GPU nodes with NVIDIA device plugin installed
 - For PHI template: Kubernetes cluster with network policy support and `networkPolicyPhi` configuration enabled
+- For SkyPilot template: Kubernetes cluster with internet access for SkyPilot installation and API communication
 - For GCP VM template: Google Cloud Platform project with Compute Engine API enabled, VPC network configured, and sufficient GPU quotas
 - GitHub external authentication configured for Git integration